soma00333/profile/docs/work_experience/eukarya.md

           <li>I built the logging infrastructure:
             <ul>
               <li>I made the engine publish logs to Pub/Sub</li>
-              <li>I created a subscriber to get logs from Pub/Sub and store them in a datastore</li>
+              <li>I created a subscriber to fetch logs from Pub/Sub and store them in a datastore</li>
             </ul>
           </li>
           <li>I developed the API endpoint: